 The Gambling Commission has also been established as the new, independent national regulator for commercial gambling and it has a key role to play in implementation of the Act.
 Not only has it issued guidance for local authorities, but it also issues licences such as operating and personal licences.

 Local authorities issue premises licences for bingo, betting, adult gaming centres, family entertainment centres, casinos and horse racing and dog tracks as well as issue permits for prize gaming, gaming machines in alcohol licensed premises, members clubs and unlicensed family entertainment centres.
 We register small society lotteries and process occasional and temporary use notices and provisional statements.

 The Council is required to produce a licensing policy in relation to the exercise of its various functions under the Act and this is reviewed every 3 years.
 The first policy was prepared by co-operation with officers in each of the other councils in Cumbria and was approved by the Council at its meeting on 14 December 2006.
 The policy was reviewed in 2009 and approved on 26 November 2009.
 Consultation on a revised policy took place between 16 July 2012 and 8 October 2012.
-This was approved by the Council at its meeting on 6 December 2012 and has effect from 31 January 2013.
+This was approved by the Council at its meeting on 6 December 2012 and came into effect on 31 January 2013.

 Read Notice of Publication of the Policy (PDF: 29Kb / 1 page) alternatively